Helping you grow closer to God

 If you have that pen, jot down above that Deuteronomy 33:26 to 29.
 I can’t develop it but the exact same words used for “dwelling place” here are used when God tells the children of Israel, “I will protect you, I will carry you, I will be your refuge.
 My loving arms will be around you, and in the midst of all the storms, I will take care of you.”

-And what he’s saying is, “There is one God, superior to all other gods, because He is creator, sovereign, ruler, holy of the entire universe.”
+And what he’s saying is, “There is only one God,” and he’s calling God by this name and saying to a people, “There is one God, superior to all other gods, because He is creator, sovereign, ruler, holy of the entire universe.”